 The reforms in Public Act 100-23 are expected to reduce the State's UAAL over time.
-The State's UAAL, as modified by the provisions of Public Act 100-23, has not yet been recalculated by the Retirement Systems and, as such, the State is unable to provide any information regarding revisions to the UAAL as a result of Public Act 100-23, if any, at this time.
+The State's UAAL, as modified by the provisions of Public Act 100-23, has not been recalculated by the Retirement Systems and, as such, the State is unable to provide any information regarding revisions to the UAAL as a result of Public Act 100-23, if any.